 As with all content on this site, these ideas are meant for personal development and wellness and not intended to be a substitute for getting professional guidance and help.

 2021 update: Now, rather than talking about “killing the ANTS” (Dr. Amen’s ANTs = automatic negative thoughts) or “squashing” thoughts, I recommend approaches which are aligned with love AND are backed by gobs and gobs of science.
-(Truth be told, even when sharing Dr. Amen’s teachings, I would say “flick the ants,” because I’m not much of a killer.)
+(Truth be told, even way back when sharing Dr. Amen’s teachings, I would say “flick the ants,” because I’m not much of a killer.)

 =====================

 Before getting into the tips, I do want to point out the importance of discernment.
 If there’s a negative thought, a negative phrasing or frame that you can simply shift and that feels good, by all means go for it.
 This is another post I wrote about trying on some thought shifts for size.
 If it fits, wear it.
 If changing the phrasing in your head sticks, wonderful.
-But if it doesn’t fit, e.g. if you are forcing a thought and the rest of your body is cringing, or another thought pops up to tell you how stupid this new one is, my advice is to resist that whack-a-mole, forceful urge and try something else…
+But if it doesn’t fit, e.g. if you are forcing a thought and the rest of your body is cringing, or another thought pops up to tell you how stupid this new one is, my advice is: Resist that whack-a-mole, forceful urge and try something else…

 Tip 1: IFS (Internal Family Systems)